Skip to main content

 • Shared projects

 Multiple options:1.
-GitHub Integration
+GitHub Integration (recommended)

-• Push to GitHub repository
+• Push to a GitHub repository

-• Clone repository elsewhere
+• Clone the repository anywhere else

-3. Docker Container Export
+3. Container File Copy

 docker cp <container-id>:/app ./my-project